chunquedong/Sric/README.md

 - other pointers can implicit convert to temporary pointer.
 - temporary pointer can't convert to others.
-- short liftime pointer can't reference to long lifetime.
+- short liftime object can't be referenced by long lifetime.

 ### Copy and Move